santhoshunt/life-made-easy-with-cpp/README.md

 > > - strip()
 > >
 > > to python, but there are some work arounds just to make it work like the way in python.

+## NOTE!

+> #### The aim of this repository is to help how to do things, not how the method works or any detailed explanations!!

 #### Contribution are welcomed!